How Much Car Insurance Do I Need?

 After all, $10,000 in coverage is next to nothing when the average new car costs more than $40,000.

-Let’s face it, if an accident is severe enough to damage someone’s vehicle, it’s probably severe enough to injure the people inside it.
+Just as important: Florida’s minimum requirements do not automatically protect you if you cause injuries to someone else.
+And if an accident is severe enough to damage someone’s vehicle, it’s probably severe enough to injure the people inside it.

 Car accidents might be common, but they are not commonplace.
 It is impossible to predict when an accident will occur or how severe it will be, so your best bet is to be prepared with adequate auto insurance.

 Bodily Injury Liability (BIL) coverage is designed to cover injuries that you cause to others.
-It can also cover your own legal fees if you are sued after an accident.
+It can also cover your legal fees if you are sued after an accident.

 It’s also important that you stack your Uninsured Motorist coverage to get the most use out of it.